ctx-joe/llm-chub-proxy/README.md

 - Check the URL is exactly as shown in the proxy output

 ### Model not thinking when it should
-- Custom endpoints: Check your model selection - some APIs require specific models for thinking
+- Custom endpoints: Check your model selection - some APIs require specific models for thinking.
+If the model doesn't support reasoning, OR will pass the request with the header ignored.
-- Models like Nouse Hermes 4 require a start string request of `<think>`.
+- Models like Nouse Hermes 4 require initiating a `<think>` request.
 (Note that Chub.ai strips `<think>` / `</think>` and `reasoning` headers)

 ### Want to see what's happening?
 The proxy logs every request with full details for debugging.
+Set `debug=False` to disable payload view.
+  - `app.run(host='127.0.0.1', port=PROXY_PORT, debug=True)`

 ## Advanced Features